brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 ![Authorizing the AWS CLI](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/aws-cli-authorize.png)

+Once you've approved the request, you can close the browser window, and go back into the terminal to configure a profile, as described in the next section.

+### Configure a profile

-Once you've approved the request, you can close the browser window, and back in the terminal, the AWS CLI will then try to configure a _profile_, which corresponds to being logged into a single AWS account (one of the ones within the AWS organization that's part of the session) with a specific permission set.
-If your IAM Identity Center user has access to only a single AWS account and permission set, the AWS CLI will pick that one automatically, but if you have access to multiple AWS accounts, the AWS CLI will show you a drop-down where you can pick which account to authenticate to, as shown below, and if you have access to multiple permission sets in that account, you'll get another drop-down to pick which permission set to use:
+A _profile_ in the AWS CLI corresponds to being logged into a single AWS account (one of the ones within the AWS organization that's part of the session) with a specific permission set.
+After you've configured a session and gone back to the terminal, the AWS CLI will start configuring a profile.
+If your IAM Identity Center user has access to only a single AWS account and permission set, the AWS CLI will use that one automatically for the profile, but if you have access to multiple AWS accounts, the AWS CLI will show you a drop-down where you can pick which account to authenticate to, as shown below, and if you have access to multiple permission sets in that account, you'll get another drop-down to pick which permission set to use:

 ![Authorizing the AWS CLI](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/aws-cli-pick-account.png)

-Once you've picked an account and permission set, the AWS CLI will then prompt you for information to set up your
+Once you've picked an account and permission set, the AWS CLI will then prompt you for the following information:
-profile:

 ```console
 CLI default client Region [None]: